wowthemesnet/mediumish-theme-jekyll/_posts/2019-10-17-Is this a Time to Run?.md

 ---
-One voice says things are going great, keep doing what you are doinglayout: post
+layout: post
 title:  "Time to Run?"
 date:   2019-10-17 11:14:40 +0530
 categories: dailylog
 tags : dailylog
-image : assets/images/default.jpg
+image : assets/images/avatar.jpeg
 ---

 If you have followed my previous post for weekly log than you would have realised that I am feeling the urgency to go out and find work.
 One of the blockers was not knowing what is definition of ready.
 I was trying to search for a mentor but haven't been successful yet.
 No one has replied to my paid mentor gig on Upwork.